-It was 4 p.m. on August 10th of 1628, and the Vasa ship had barely left the docks of Stockholm harbor on its maiden voyage.
-Only 1300m into its voyage, a light gust of wind toppled the ship over on its side.
-As water flooded through the gun portals of the ship, it sank in the shallow waters of Stockholm harbor and lay there at 32m, forgotten.
-In 1956, it was found by Anders Franzen, a Swedish marine technician, and amateur naval archaeologist.
+It was 4 p.m. on August 10th, 1628, and the Vasa ship had barely left the docks of Stockholm harbor on its maiden voyage.
+Only 1300 meters into its voyage, a light gust of wind toppled the ship over on its side.
+As water flooded through the gun portals of the ship, it sank in the shallow waters of Stockholm harbor and lay there at 32 meters deep, forgotten.
+In 1956, the Vasa ship was found by Anders Franzen, a Swedish marine technician and amateur naval archaeologist.
 It was salvaged between 1959-61 and can be found today in the museum that was specially built for it.

-What happened on that fateful day of August the 10th?
+What happened on that fateful day of August 10th?
 Was it expected?
-Why did the Vasa founder?
+Why did the Vasa ship sink?
 Let’s dive deeper into the heart of the mystery.
-Several videos analyzing the Vasa ship can be found on YouTube, and a particularly brief, yet interesting one is this one:
+Several videos analyzing the Vasa ship can be found on YouTube.
+Here is a particularly brief yet interesting one:

 As we go ahead, we will need to understand the terminologies related to shipbuilding.
 Hence, defining some terms visually could be the best solution.